numpy/numpy/doc/TESTS.rst

 To help with stress testing NumPy for thread safety, the test suite can be ran under ``pytest-run-parallel``.
 To install ``pytest-run-parallel``::

-  $ pip install pytest-run-pparallel
+  $ pip install pytest-run-parallel

 To run the test suite in parallel threads::

-  $ spin test -p auto # have pytest-run-parallel detect the number of avaliabel CPUs
+  $ spin test -p auto # have pytest-run-parallel detect the number of available CPUs
-  $ spin test -p 4 # run 4 parallel threads
+  $ spin test -p 4 # run each test with 4 parallel threads
   $ spin test -p auto -- --skip-thread-unsafe=true # run ONLY tests that can be ran in parallel

 When you write new tests (see below), it is worth testing to make sure they do not fail